spmallette/java-dse-driver/manual/retries/README.md

 error.

 This could be due to a temporary overloading of these replicas, or even that they just failed or were turned off.
-During reads, Cassandra doesn't request data from every replica to minimize internal network traffic; instead, some replicas are only asked for a checksum of the data.
+During reads, DSE doesn't request data from every replica to minimize internal network traffic; instead, some replicas are only asked for a checksum of the data.
 A read timeout may occur even if enough replicas responded to fulfill the consistency level, but only checksum responses were received (the method's `dataRetrieved` parameter allow you to check if you're in that situation).